yguitton/training-material/topics/statistics/tutorials/genomic-llm-zeroshot-prediction/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
-> > 10 000 each : one value per pair of wt/mutated sequence
+> > 10,000 each: one value per pair of wt/mutated sequence
 > >
 > {: .solution}
 >